g3w-suite/g3w-admin/docs/g3wsuite_administration.md

 **N.B.** All projects loaded into the group must be associated with this SRID.

-#### Base layers and Map default features
+#### Base layers and Map interaction tools
 In this box you can define:
  * **`Mapcontrols`***: list of tools available on the WebGis client:
    * **zoomtoextent:** zoom to the initial extension
    * **zoom:** zoom in and zoom out
    * **zoombox:** zoom tool based on drawing a rectangle
    * **query:** puntual query of geographical layers
-   * **querybbox:** query via bounding box (**N.B. for the layers to be queried according to this method it is necessary that they are published as WFS services on the QGIS project**)
+   * **querybbox:** query via bounding box (**N.B. it is necessary that the layers are published as WFS services on the QGIS project**)
    * **querybypolygon:** it will be possible to automatically query the features of one or more layers that fall inside a polygonal element of a guide layer.
-(Eg what's inside a cadastral parcel?). - **N.B. searchable layers must be published as WFS services on the QGIS project**
+(Eg what's inside a cadastral parcel?). - **N.B. it is necessary that the all the layers involved in this kind of query are published as WFS services on the QGIS project**
    * **overview:** presence of a panoramic map
    * **scaleline:** presence of the scale bar
    * **scale:** tool for defining the display scale